avelia-lem/avelia-lem/README.md

 ### Hi people of Github! 🌱

-# I'm an artist, she/they and coder, Some projects are private until I consider publishing it.
+# I'm an artist, she/they and coder.
-Currently learning about FrontDev!
+Some projects are private until I consider publishing it.
+Currently learning about FrontDev! ✨

 <!--
 **avelia-lem/avelia-lem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.